John D. Perkins, D.M.A.

 Dr. John D. Perkins is Associate Professor of Music at Central Methodist University where he teaches applied trumpet and horn, coaches brass ensembles, and teaches music history.
 Perkins earned degrees from The University of Texas at Austin (D.M.A.), The University of Wisconsin - Madison (M.M.), and St. Cloud State University (B.S.).
 His primary teachers include Raymond Crisara, Albert Moore, and John Aley, and he studied briefly with Frank Kaderabek and Don Jacoby.

 Perkins has held trumpet positions and performed with a multitude of orchestras, most recently with the Missouri Symphony Orchestra, the Columbia Civic Orchestra, and the 9th Street Philharmonic.
-He held the principal trumpet position with the Shippensburg Festival Symphony Orchestra for fifteen years.
+He recently held the principal trumpet position with the Shippensburg Festival Symphony Orchestra for fifteen years.
 Repertoire performed in its entirety included Musorgky Pictures at an Exhibition, Shostakovich Symphony No. 5, Strauss Death and Transfiguration, Stravinsky Firebird Suite, Dvorak Symphony Nos.
 6, 8 and 9, Gershwin Rhapsody in Blue and Concerto in F for Piano and Orchestra, Beethoven Symphony Nos.
 3, 5, and 7, Bernstein Symphony No. 2 and Chichester Psalms, Tchaikovsky Symphony No. 5, Ives Circus Band, Mendelssohn Symphony No. 3, Copland Old American Songs, and Brahms Symphony No. 1 to name a few.

 Perkins's applied CMU students have won the Collegiate Brass – Upper Division category at the Missouri Music Teachers Association competition.
-Competing often, they have also garnered honorable mention.
+They have also garnered honorable mention.
 His students are consistent featured soloists with the CMU Concert Band, and his brass ensembles perform repeatedly on instrumental concerts as well as on choir concerts and tours.
 Under his direction, the CMU Trumpet Ensemble was selected and performed at the 2014 International Trumpet Guild Conference at King of Prussia, PA.